woefe/ytcc/doc/yt_export_subs.md

 # Exporting your youtube subscriptions to a JSON file

-To do export your youtube subscriptions, follow these steps
+To export your youtube subscriptions, follow these steps

 1. After accessing the website, click on **Create new export and Deselect all.**
 2. Scroll down to *Youtube and Youtube Music.*